 I spent over six hours today with my one and only daughter.
 Each time I am able to take a long chunk of time with her, she becomes more precious to me.

-We sat in a restuarant sharing our favorite mid-day snack...nachos.
+We sat in a restaurant sharing our favorite mid-day snack...nachos.
 We love trying them in various places and then talking about why one restaurant may do a better job with the chips, or salsa, or presentation.
 We always share and we always come away saying that is truly the best peace in my belly than anything.

 She is graduating and going off to college and I know I will be seeking out the wisdom of mommy's who's daughters go off into a new season without us.
 Because the reality has been for 18 years that it's about us as mothers.
 Elliot has helped tender that way.
-Before Elliot went away to school it was the three of us doing the long afternoons together, and with him gone it brought Emily and I together in much more intamate way.
-I want to remember, always, the litte things.
+Before Elliot went away to school it was the three of us doing the long afternoons together, and with him gone it brought Emily and I together in much more intimate way.
+I want to remember, always, the little things.
 Our friendship has not evolved over big events.
 It's been the little things that get us laughing so hard that people will look around a corner to just a glimpse of what may be going.

 Today I hid under the laundry pile on her bed.
-As I lay there running out of oxygen I thought....how many 42 year old hide under blankets to scare someone?
+As I lay there running out of oxygen I thought....how many 42 year olds hide under blankets to scare someone?
 I could hear her walking into her room and did the jump and boo and I did scare her, and we just laughed.
 I am blessed.
 I will say that every single day of my life and then I will thank God for choosing me to parent Emily.